Jobs

 * Use communication and knowledge of child development to engage with children and support those requiring additional support

-* Support children who are experiencing transitions such as moving to school or the birth of a sibling, using your knowledge of the children to support them
+* Support children who are experiencing transitions such as moving to school or birth of a sibling, using your knowledge of the children to support them

 * Carry out respectful care routines such as feeding, nappy changing and dental care